 Scheduled property that is not administered before the case is closed is deemed abandoned upon entry of the order closing the estate. § 554(c).
 However, the trustee should not rely on the deemed abandonment provisions of § 554(c) where property may expose the estate to some type of liability.
 An order granting relief from stay does not remove property from the estate.
 The trustee should immediately abandon fully secured property or uninsured property of no value to the estate.
+Immediate consideration should be given to property of no value to the estate which may be hazardous to the health or safety of the general public.
+Such property should be abandoned after consultation with appropriate federal, state, and local authorities.

 Creditors are entitled to notice of a proposed abandonment. § 554(a).
 A notice of abandonment should identify each asset to be abandoned by reference to the description provided in the debtor's schedules and any unlisted assets should be clearly described.
-The notice should also provide such additional information as is needed to demonstrate the basis upon which the decision to abandon was made, such as: the amount of secured claims exceeds the value of the asset; the costs of recovering and/or liquidating the asset are estimated to exceed its value to the estate; the expenses of preserving the asset are estimated to exceed its value to the estate; and any other information that would assist creditors in evaluating the proposed action of the trustee.
+The notice should also provide such additional information as is needed to demonstrate the basis upon which the decision to abandon was made, such as: (a) the amount of secured claims exceeds the value of the asset; (b) the costs of recovering and/or liquidating the asset are estimated to exceed its value to the estate; (c) the expenses of preserving the asset are estimated to exceed its value to the estate; and (d) any other information that would assist creditors in evaluating the proposed action of the trustee.